Take advantage of bulk discounts of up to 20%. No code needed!

 Timing and number

 This balance is also called the protein balance.
 Athletes strive for a positive protein balance to promote muscle growth or muscle maintenance.
-Read more about this in our article about: Is too much protein bad for you?
+Read more about this in our article about: Is too much protein bad for you?.

-How many proteins do you need?
+How much protein do you need?

-When should you eat proteins?
+When should you eat protein?

 Which proteins are best for muscle recovery?

-Examples of good vegetable protein combinations are:
+Examples of good plant-based protein combinations are:

-• Whole -grain bread with hummus
+• Whole wheat bread with hummus

 • Oatmeal with soy milk